There are a lot of people going to the theater tonight.

 One, it was going to take a whole lot of time to research this stuff.

-Number two, it was right in the middle of the health care debate, and I did not want to be sidetracked, which I thought was one of the reasons for the attack, was to get me talking about myself, defending myself and off my game and out of the mainstream on health care and the rest of the Clinton agenda.
+Number two, it was right in the middle of the healthcare debate, and I did not want to be sidetracked, which I thought was one of the reasons for the attack, was to get me talking about myself, defending myself, and off my game and out of the mainstream on healthcare and the rest of the Clinton agenda.

-Now that that's over with, and now that health care has been defeated for a while and some of the other things are in trouble.
+Now that that's over with and now that healthcare has been defeated for a while and some of the other things are in trouble, we finally concluded our research on our response and we have prepared our response to all of their charges.

-And I wanted to let you know that we have sent this to about 200 columnists, wire services, newspapers, and so forth, and to this day, only one place has it been referenced, and that was in the Washington Times on Tuesday, and they got it wrong.
+And to this day, only one place has it been referenced, and that was in the Washington Times on Tuesday, and they got it wrong.

-Um totally wrong in many ways.
+Totally wrong in many ways.

 But that has not stopped me from enabling you to see it.

-As is the case uh with many of us in this country who are conservative, we don't need the press to get our message out.
+As is the case with many of us in this country who are conservative, we don't need the press to get our message out.

 And so we are beginning a multi-tiered effort to put this in your hands.